Construction of interlaced scrambled polynomial lattice rules of arbitrary high order: Numerical experiments

 \section{Numerical experiments}

-Finally, we present some numerical results for the bound on the variance of the estimator in weighted function spaces with smoothness of $\alpha\ge 1$.
-In our computation, the prime base $b$ is always fixed at 2 and the product weights are considered.
-In Figure \ref{fig:1}--\ref{fig:3}, we show the values of $B_{\alpha,d,\bsgamma}(\bsq,p)$ from $m=4$ to $m=16$ with different choices of $\alpha$, $d$, $\bsgamma$ and $s$, which are obtained by using the fast CBC construction.
-As proved in Theorem \ref{theorem:cbc_proof}, the CBC construction of interlaced scrambled polynomial lattice rules achieves the variance of the estimator of order $N^{-(2\min(\alpha,d)+1)+\delta}$ ($\delta >0$), where $N=2^m$ in this experiments.
+Finally, we present some numerical results for the bound $B_{\alpha,d,\bsgamma}(\bsq, p)$ on the variance of the estimator in weighted function spaces with smoothness $\alpha\ge 1$.
+In our computation, the prime base $b$ is always fixed at 2 and only product weights are considered.
+As a reference, we also compute the following quality criterion $B_{\alpha,d,\bsgamma}(C_1,\ldots,C_{ds})$ by using the first $2^m$ terms of a Sobol' sequence \cite{S67}: